Feeding Brookings provides boxes of food to those in need every Thursday from 3-5 p.m.

 All in need are welcome.
 Please come visit us if you can use the groceries.

 We do ask our guests to complete one form each year at the request of the government TEFAP program, which has an income requirement.
-If you make above the poverty guidelines set forth by the government, you are still able to receive other food items.
+If your incomes is above the poverty guidelines set forth by the government, you are still able to receive other food items.

 If you cannot come yourself, you may have another person pick up for you.
 BATA public transit does do a limited number of deliveries each week.
 Call them at 692-2222 early in the week.